 The anchoring effect is a cognitive bias that describes the common human tendency to rely too heavily on the first piece of information offered (the “anchor”) when making decisions.
 During decision making, anchoring occurs when individuals use an initial piece of information to make subsequent judgments.

 You want the anchor to come from you, not someone else.
-Define your narrative, or else someone else will.
-Position or be positioned.
+Define and control your narrative, or else someone else will.

 Position or be positioned.

 To position your brand effectively, you must ask yourself two sets of critical questions:

 - Who are you, and why do you matter?

 Positioning is not just a choice, it's a necessity.
 It's an inevitable process that occurs whether you participate in it or not.
 Your customers, partners, competitors, and even the word of mouth create a position in the minds of your audience, whether you like it or not.
 The last thing you want is for your competitors to position your technology for you.
 If you don't actively position your product or service, you will only attract customers who stumble upon it by chance.